INGEN-HOPE/3rd_INDO-VIETNAM_SingleCell_Workshop_2026/Module_3_SoftwareInstallation_and_DataDemultiplexing.md

 </table>

 ## **1. Computational Requirements**
-For a complete Single-cell data analysis with around 20-30 samples the computational requirements are as follows:
+For a complete Single-cell data analysis with atleast 10 samples the computational requirements are as follows:

 Memory = 600 - 800 GB

 Processor = 4 - 8